 Common Reasons Why People Avoid Under Eye Bag Surgery

-So why do some people try to avoid surgery and waste their time, money, and even contend with swelling and bruising when they get injections done by other practitioners just to avoid surgery?
+So why do some people try to avoid under eye bag surgery and waste their time, money, and even contend with swelling and bruising when they get injections done by other practitioners just to avoid surgery?
 Worse, why would someone even risk their vision by trying a fat dissolving injection?

 The objections that people who want to avoid surgery in my experience come down to: